Best electric cars 2023 – the standout EVs on sale right now

 There's a huge variety of electric cars on sale in 2023 – here are the best examples the breed

 The electric car is here.
 It’s no longer a case of if but when electric cars become the mainstream, taking over daily driver duties without any tailpipe emissions.
 It’ll take some drivers longer than others to adhere to this new reality, but an enthusiastic take-up of battery electric cars due to their on-paper greener credentials and preferential government incentives means the change is coming quicker than we might have expected.

 Yet for some who take pleasure from driving, the electric car has long been seen as a threat, lacking the emotional characteristics that are so often derived directly from their combustion-engined and mechanical-drivetrain counterparts.
 The good news is there will still be a place for performance cars in this electric-driven future thanks to synthetic fuels, even if the majority of our day-to-day movements will be handled by batteries.

-So with manufacturers now getting the hang of battery electric vehicles, and some of the biggest names already creating some very impressive new models, which are our current favourite EVs?
-Available in all sorts of shapes and sizes, from clever city-centric superminis to heroically fast super-estates, these are the best electric cars on sale right now.
+So with manufacturers now getting the hang of battery electric vehicles, and some of the biggest names already creating some very impressive new models, which are evo’s current favourite EVs?
+From sports saloons to family hatchbacks and hypercars, we’ve listed the best models on sale in 2023 below.

 - Porsche Taycan